Michael L. Gimbel, MD

 Dr. Gimbel practices general plastic surgery, with a focus on breast surgery as well as reconstruction after treatment for musculoskeletal malignancies.
 His breast practice includes breast reconstruction after breast cancer treatment, breast reduction, and aesthetic breast surgery.
 His reconstructive approaches have an emphasis on cutting-edge perforator-based techniques.

-Dr. Gimbel cares for patients at both Magee-Women’s Hospital and Shadyside Hospital.
+Dr. Gimbel cares for patients at Magee-Women’s Hospital.

 Dr. Gimbel has authored numerous research articles and book chapters.
 In addition, he has received many awards for research presented at regional and national meetings.
 His current research efforts are directed toward clinical outcomes research in breast surgery, novel breast reconstruction surgical technique development, and innovative blood flow monitoring device development.